 When we consider that some of the most mitochondria-dense tissues in the body are the heart, liver and brain, we can see how many diseases of those tissues need mitochondrial support.
-Not to mention mitochondria have been implicated as key regulators of both innate and adaptive immune function through metabolic and cell-signaling mechanisms.
+Additionally, mitochondria have been implicated as key regulators of both innate and adaptive immune function through metabolic and cell-signaling mechanisms.
 Therefore, knowing mitochondrial dysfunction plays a major role in chronic disease is important, but it’s just one piece of the puzzle.
 The challenge is objectively measuring the health of the mitochondria.
-Here are some clues to help you solve the puzzle of mitochondrial dysfunction.
+Here are some tips to help you evaluate your patients for mitochondrial dysfunction.

 How to Test for Mitochondrial Disease

-8-Hydroxy-2’-deoxyguanosine: 8-OHdG is a biomarker measured to assess the effect of endogenous oxidative damage to DNA.
+8-OHdG is a biomarker measured to assess the effect of endogenous oxidative damage to DNA.
 It can be tested singularly or is included on some hormone panels and nutrient deficiency tests.
-This marker is often used to estimate cancer and chronic disease risk and indicates antioxidant systems have failed and damage to lipids, proteins and DNA has occurred.
+This marker is often used to estimate cancer and chronic disease risk because it indicates antioxidant systems have failed and damage to lipids, proteins and DNA has occurred.
 In nuclear and mitochondrial DNA, 8-OHdG is elevated due to free radical-induced lesions.
-In patients with elevated 8-OHdG, it is imperative to not only find the source of damage, but also to provide support for antioxidant capacity.
+In patients with elevated 8-OHdG, it is imperative to not only find the source of damage but to also provide support for antioxidant capacity.